hirosystems/docs/docs/tutorials/managing-accounts.md

 }
 ```

-## Step 4: Reviewing account history
+## Step 4: Review account history

-The following step make requires associated accounts transactions.
+The following step requires associated accounts transactions.
 For simplicity, run the faucet for the new account:

 ```js
 async function runFaucetStx() {